EXPLAINER: What is Clubhouse, the buzzy new audio chat app?

 That interview illustrated two points that are important to remember about Clubhouse.
 Although the app itself says it doesn’t record the discussions occurring within its rooms, that doesn’t mean other participants aren’t.
 And the posted recordings of discussions like that also prove there are ways for getting around Clubhouse’s 5,000-person limit in its rooms.

-Zuckerberg’s February 4 appearance on Clubhouse didn’t delve into anything quite as hot as the GameStop frenzy, but his presence still added to the curiosity about the app.
+Zuckerberg’s Feb.
+4 appearance on Clubhouse didn’t delve into anything quite as hot as the GameStop frenzy, but his presence still added to the curiosity about the app.
+In true Facebook fashion, the company is also reportedly working on a copycat, known internally as Fireside.

 SO IS IT ALL TECH INDUSTRY PEOPLE?